Preventing Drug Shortages

 Structure procurement systems so that multisource alternatives are available and protect incentives for generics to stay in the market.

-- Cost-containment measures such as government-mandated price reductions, internal and external reference pricing, price capping mechanisms such as CPI penalties for low-cost generics in the U.S., and procurement focused only on lowest price have undermined the long-term sustainability of the generic pharmaceutical industry, while increasing the risk of medicines shortages.
+- Cost-containment measures such as government-mandated price reductions, internal and external reference pricing, CPI penalties for low-cost generics, and procurement focused only on lowest price have undermined the long-term sustainability of the generic pharmaceutical industry.
+Contrary to their good intentions, these measures undermine patient access and increase the risk of shortages.

 - Read more about proposals to fix the misguided generic CPI penalty.